 The posthumous Michael Jackson album, Michael, lists Dave Grohl as a guest drummer on a track called (I Can’t Make It) Another Day, alongside Lenny Kravitz.
 However, Dave maintains that only one solitary snare hit from a lengthy drum track he taped with producer Butch Vig actually made it on to the track.
 “I don't know who's playing drums on it,” he said, “but it ain't me.”

 Dave produced and played on Ghost’s 2013 EP If You Have Ghost.
 He plays rhythm guitar on the Swedes’ cover of Roky Erickson’s If You Have Ghosts and drums on ABBA cover I'm A Marionette and Depeche Mode cover Waiting For The Night.
 It’s also rumoured, though has never been officially confirmed, that Dave had played live with Tobias Forge’s band.

-Given that Dave has played fundraising rallies in the U.S. for the Democratic Party and once publicly referred to former President Barack Obama as his “hero”, it might not come as a total surprise that he isn’t down with Donald Trump.
-“He just seems like a massive jerk,” is Dave’s considered opinion.
+Given that Dave has played fundraising rallies in the U.S. for the Democratic Party and once publicly referred to former President Barack Obama as his “hero”, it might not come as a total surprise that he wasn’t down with Donald Trump.
+“He just seems like a massive jerk,” was Dave’s considered opinion.
 “The American Dream is broken.
 I am ashamed of our president.
 I feel apologetic for it when I travel.”